ITISFoundation/dockerfiles/README.md

 - [Auto-documented makefiles](https://marmelab.com/blog/2016/02/29/auto-documented-makefile.html)

-## In case a new project is added to this repo, follows this steps to make it conpliant with the Travis worklow
+## Requirements for each project

+You can take the files from the folder DEVPI which is following all the requirements.

 1. Create a folder and give to this folder the name of your project.
-Inside of this folder have to be present :
+At the root of this folder have to be present :
-  1. A docker-compose.yml file
+   1. A docker-compose.yml file (MANDATORY)
    2. A Makefile with the usual commands (build, build-nc, test, up, down, tag, release, info, clean).
-Recommanded thing to do is to copy a Makefile fron another project of the repo.
+(MANDATORY)
    3. A VERSION file.
 This file is MANDATORY as it is used for the tag system that will tag the docker'images before sending them to Docker'hub.
-The versionning MUST follow this format : X.X.X , example : 1.5.6
+The versioning MUST follow this format : X.X.X , example : 1.5.6
-  4.
+   4. A test folder (RECOMMANDED)
+   5. A Dockerfile (Mandatory)